Rafi-hasmud/Covid-Portfolio-Project/README.md

 The next several queries are looking at different aspects of the CovidDeaths data.
 They are calculating death percentages based on total cases, looking at the percentage of the population infected with COVID-19 in different countries, identifying the countries with the highest infection rates compared to population, and identifying countries with the highest death counts per population.
 These queries help provide insight into the severity of the COVID-19 pandemic in different parts of the world.

-The last three queries break down the death counts by continent to provide a more global view of the pandemic.
+The last query break down the death counts by continent to provide a more global view of the pandemic.
 They identify the continents with the highest death counts and death counts per population.

 Overall, these queries are useful for gaining insights and understanding trends in COVID-19 data for analysis and visualization purposes.